 Fax: 029 2066 8935

-Exploring Social Science – Education and Society provides an introduction to the role of education in modern societies, with particular reference to England and Wales.
-The emphasis of the module will be on developing an understanding of the relationship between education and society and, in this way, the module will provide a foundation for further studies.
+This module will introduce you to the role of education in modern society.
+You will consider the structure and organisation of education and be presented with a selection and summary of key policy changes and their impacts.
+The emphasis will be on developing your own understanding and critical analysis of the relationship between education and society and in this way, the module will provide a foundation for further studies on your Pathway.

 Who is this course for?

 The course is a 20 credit module on the Pathway to the Social Sciences programme.